Development and implementation of the Product Support Strategy consist of twelve (12) discrete steps reflected in the

 - Product Support Value Analysis: A best value analysis, conducted as part of the Product Support BCA, to optimize long-term life cycle costs and benefits which includes consideration of the following: optimum level of support (system, sub-system or component level); assessment of the applicable IPS elements, supply chain management strategy, workload allocation strategy, data management strategy refinement, Responsibility Assignment Matrix (RAM), Diminishing Manufacturing and Materiel Sources, life cycle cost and risk mitigation.

 - Determine Support Method(s): The determination whether product support will be acquired from the Product Support Providers using a PBL outcome-based, transactional-based or best value hybrid mix of outcome-based and transactional-based product support strategies.

 - Designate Product Support Integrator(s): The Product Support Integrator (PSI) is an entity from government or industry performing as a formally bound agent charged with integrating all sources of support, public and private, defined within the scope of the product support arrangements (e.g., contract, Memorandum of Agreement (MOA), Memorandum of Understanding (MOU), Service Level Agreement [SLA]) to achieve the documented outcomes.
 The Product Support Manager (PSM) designates the Product Support Integrator(s) who will be delegated the responsibility to integrate the product support providers to deliver the specified outcomes assigned consistent with the scope of their delegated responsibility.

-- Identify Product Support Providers: The identification and selection of the best value mix and blend of sources of support from both government and industry to perform the product support functions, based on capabilities, capacities, best value, and the qualitative efficiency and effectiveness of support, through the application of Product Support BCA value analysis as well as PSI discretionary decisions for lower tiered suppliers of support.
+- Identify Product Support Providers: The identification and selection of the best value mix and blend of sources of support from both government and industry to perform the product support functions, based on capabilities, capacities, the best value, and the qualitative efficiency and effectiveness of support, through the application of Product Support BCA value analysis as well as PSI discretionary decisions for lower-tiered suppliers of support.